Marijuana's Health Effects? Top Scientists Weigh In

 - Cancer There is no evidence that smoking marijuana increases the risk for cancers often associated with tobacco use, such as lung and head and neck cancers, the scientists report, adding that more research is needed to determine whether marijuana use is associated with heart attack and stroke.
 However, they say, "some evidence suggests smoking marijuana may trigger a heart attack among individuals with diagnosed heart disease."
 There's also some evidence that smoking marijuana during pregnancy is linked to lower birth weight in the offspring.

-- Asthma And Other Chronic Respiratory Problems Evidence suggests that smoking marijuana on a regular basis is associated with more frequent chronic bronchitis and worse respiratory symptoms, such as chronic cough, the scientists say.
+- Asthma and other chronic respiratory problems Evidence suggests that smoking marijuana on a regular basis is associated with more frequent chronic bronchitis and worse respiratory symptoms, such as chronic cough, the scientists say.
 But they add that it's unclear whether the drug increases the risk of developing asthma or chronic obstructive pulmonary disease.

-- Mental Health Problems While the report notes some research suggesting that using marijuana might increase risk of developing schizophrenia or other social anxiety disorders, the committee of scientists cautions that there may be other explanations for that link; it could simply be, for example, that people with with these mental health problems are more likely to smoke marijuana.
+- Mental health problems While the report notes some research suggesting that using marijuana might increase risk of developing schizophrenia or other social anxiety disorders, the committee of scientists cautions that there may be other explanations for that link; it could simply be, for example, that people with these mental health problems are more likely to smoke marijuana.

-- Injury Or Death In terms of risk to life and limb, the NAS committee found that driving under the influence of cannabis "increases the risk of being involved in a motor vehicle accident."
+- Injury or death In terms of risk to life and limb, the NAS committee found that driving under the influence of cannabis "increases the risk of being involved in a motor vehicle accident."
 The report also cited evidence that increasing numbers of young children may be accidentally ingesting marijuana products now, particularly in states where cannabis use is legal.

-- Substance Abuse Disorders Some parents worry that their teens' use of cannabis can cause problems, and the report was mixed in its conclusions on that.
+- Substance abuse disorders Some parents worry that their teens' use of cannabis can cause problems, and the report was mixed in its conclusions on that.
 The evidence that marijuana is a gateway drug to trying other drugs, including tobacco, "is limited," the researchers say.
 But they found "moderate evidence" that there's a link between cannabis use and the development of substance dependence or abuse problems with alcohol, tobacco and illicit drugs.
 What's more, the evidence suggests that initiating marijuana use at a younger age, the researchers say, "increases the likelihood of developing dependency, which can affect academic performance and social interactions."

 "The adolescent brain is very sensitive to these kinds of substances," McCormick says.
 "So they continue to use it — and may use it in increasing amounts — and are at risk for developing problematic cannabis use."